Tips on the 6 trickiest FAFSA questions

 There is no look-back period for this question, so the assets can be moved at any point prior to when the FAFSA is completed.

-If the student’s parents are divorced or separated, and living separately, only the parent with whom the student lives the most needs to complete the FAFSA.
-The FAFSA does not care which parent claims the student as a tax deduction or which parent has the least or most money.
+If the student’s parents are divorced or separated, and living separately, only the parent who provides the majority of financial support needs to complete the FAFSA.
+The FAFSA does not care which parent claims the student as a tax deduction or who the student lives with.
 However, if the parent completing the form has remarried, the new spouse’s assets and income need to be reported.

 The value of qualified retirement assets and your primary residence are exempt and do not need to be disclosed.
 Mistakenly listing your $150,000 401(k) could unnecessarily disqualify you from aid you should otherwise receive.

-Also, be careful not to double-report family savings as assets of both the parents and the child (and based on our tip above in questions 41 and 42, report as a parent asset whenever possible).
+Also, be careful not to double-report family savings as assets of both the parents and the child (and based on our tip above, report as a parent asset whenever possible).

-And as mentioned above, if parents are divorced, only the household with whom the student lives the most should complete the FAFSA and report savings and investments.
+And as mentioned above, if parents are divorced, only the household that provides the majority of financial support should complete the FAFSA and report savings and investments.